emreeldemir/FullStackRealEstateMS/README.md

 <br>

 > For Backend, add migration on NuGet Package Manager Console.
-Then start the server by click "Run" on VisualStudio:

 ```sh
 add-migration initialCreate
 update-database
 ```
+> Then start the server by click "Run" on VisualStudio:

+* *Also, I have dockerized the frontend and backend projects separately but I have not created compose yet.*
 <hr>

-## License

-OBSS Tech